sindrebroch/ha-flexit/README.md

    into the `custom_components` directory of your Home Assistant installation.
 3. Restart Home Assistant.
-4. Configure the `Flexit` integration.
+4. Add the `Flexit` integration to HA from the integration-page

 ## Configuration